ViralGujariya/HMS/README.md

 # HMS
-Hotel booking system for customers added with an admin feature to manage reservations.
+Hotel Management System for customers added with an admin feature to manage reservations.